iain-neirfeno/CSharpWebAppExample/README.md

 Classes purely involved in wiring .NET do not have associated unit tests as they do not have any business logic.

 # How To Run
+Application uses .Net 2.2 Core, which will need to be installed to run.

 `launchSettings.json` is provided to allow running of the application in development.

 A `Dockerfile` is present as used by *CircleCI* to build a container containing the application.